KiruthikaRamadoss/KiruthikaRamadoss_Portfolio.github.io/README.md

 **Welcome to my GitHub profile!**

-- I’m a data and machine learning enthusiast currently pursuing my MS in Data Analytics & Information Systems at Texas State University
+- I’m a data enthusiast with over **4+ years of experience** delivering business solutions through data analysis, program management, and cloud technologies
 - I'm passionate about turning data into meaningful insights and building scalable, real-world solutions
 - With a strong foundation in Python, SQL, and Power BI, I enjoy applying analytics, automation, and machine learning to solve complex problems and drive decision-making